LeoLeal/connectionreporter/connectionreporter-ios/README.md

-Connection Reporter - Android Module
+Connection Reporter - iOS Module
 ====================================

 This project is the source for the iOS version of the module.
 It's a XCode Titanium Mobile Module Project for the Titanium Studio.